 DECO / Kira / Yoshihiko Kitamura / Mitsuo / Miwa, 1999

-After spending much of the 1990s battling over who was the reigning champion of fighting games, Capcom and SNK finally joined forces for a series of titles that brought together their illustrious star rosters for some dream team matches.
-The first such game was the appropriately titled SNK vs. Capcom: The Match of the Millenium, released for SNK’s Neo Geo Pocket Color handheld.
-Commemorating the occasion was the greatest soundtrack written for an NGPC game, courtesy of four members of SNK’s in-house sound team.
+After spending much of the 1990s locked in competition over who reigned supreme in the fighting game arena, Capcom and SNK finally joined forces for a series of crossover titles that united their star-studded rosters.
+The first of these was the aptly named SNK vs. Capcom: The Match of the Millennium, released for SNK’s Neo Geo Pocket Color — and it was given the finest soundtrack ever written for the platform, created by four members of SNK’s in-house sound team.

 Tempest 2000 Soundtrack